jeffandfriend1/davtools/README.md

 ```

-So far these functions are available:
+So far these functions are available (use `?function_name` to see what they are doing):

 - `print_bf()`
 - `make_df_readme()`